telerik/fiddler-core-docs/README.md

 <h1>
 <a name="fiddler-core-public-documentation" class="anchor" href="#fiddler-core-public-documentation"><span class="mini-icon mini-icon-link"></span></a>FiddlerCore Public Documentation</h1>

-<p>Welcome to the GitHub repo for <a href="http://www.telerik.com/fiddler/fiddlercore">FiddlerCore Embedded Engine</a> <a href="https://docs.telerik.com/fiddler-core">Documentation</a>.
-This repository contains the source content--written in Markdown--that we use to power the FiddlerCore Embedded Engine.
+<p>Welcome to the GitHub repo for <a href="http://www.telerik.com/fiddler/fiddlercore">FiddlerCore</a> <a href="https://docs.telerik.com/fiddler-core">Documentation</a>.
+This repository contains the source content--written in Markdown--that we use to power the FiddlerCore.

 <p>We believe that the documentation for a product is at its best when the content is a collaboration between the builders and consumers of that product.
 As such, this documentation is both public, and open sourced.
 That means you can clone this repository, read the docs off line, or even load the entire thing to an Apple Newton, if that's your thing.</p>

-<p>It also means that you can play a role in making our docs better for everyone, and if helping us make the FiddlerCore Embedded Engine docs better sounds interesting to you, read on.</p>
+<p>It also means that you can play a role in making our docs better for everyone, and if helping us make the FiddlerCore docs better sounds interesting to you, read on.</p>

 <h2>
 <a name="contributing" class="anchor" href="#contributing"><span class="mini-icon mini-icon-link"></span></a>Contributing</h2>

-<p>There are two ways you can contribute to the public FiddlerCore Embedded Engine documentation: either create an issue in this repository, or fork the repo, make the change and send us a pull request!</p>
+<p>There are two ways you can contribute to the public FiddlerCore documentation: either create an issue in this repository, or fork the repo, make the change and send us a pull request!</p>

 <ul>
 <li>